Medically reviewed by Drugs.com. Last updated on Mar 3, 2024.

 How is gout diagnosed?

 Your healthcare provider will ask about your medicines, health problems, and allergies.
 Tell him or her when your joint pain and swelling started.
 He or she will need to know if the swelling and pain were worst within 1 day or if got worse over time.
 He or she will check the skin over your joints for redness.
 You may also need any of the following:

 - Blood tests are used to check the level of uric acid.
-You may need to have blood tested more than once.
+You may need to have blood tested more than 1 time.

 - A synovial fluid test is used to collect a sample of fluid from around your painful joint.
 The fluid is sent to a lab to check for uric acid crystals.
 Synovial fluid surrounds and protects your joints.

 How is gout treated?

 The following can make your symptoms stop sooner, prevent attacks, and decrease your risk for joint damage:

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.